"They condemn what they do not understand."

 CMMN A201 - Digital Communication

-This is a foundation course for the School of Mass Communication and serves to provide an overview of the practices and principles of digital media design and production within the context of visual communication principles and theories.
+This is a core course for the School of Mass Communication and serves to provide an overview of the practices and principles of digital media design and production within the context of visual communication principles and theories.
 Class participants create digital media projects that challenge and engage their understanding of the relationship between visual communication design and digital media production.
 Using the computer as an aesthetic communication tool, students design and communicate messages and expressions by combining digital text, imagery and sound and distributing them across multiple media channels.

-CMMN A394 - @Home, eWork, & iSelf: Exploring Social Media
+CMMN A394 - @Home, eWork, and iSelf: Exploring Social Media

 FINE ARTS 2000 – Computers and the Arts